-67. After the parties reached the agreement in principle on September 6, 2019, LCHB sought bids from experienced class action administrators to serve as the Court-designated administrator for this settlement.
-Each bidder prepared extensive documentation of its experience and proposals for how to manage this Settlement, as well as estimates of costs for data acquisition, notice, complex claims processing, and more.
-With the input of co-counsel and Defendants, based on the bidders' stated experience, proposed services, and estimated costs, as well as on all parties' counsels' extensive experience with settlement administration and these particular claims administrators, the parties selected JND Legal Administration as the Settlement Administrator (as defined in the Settlement Agreement, Exhibit A to Plaintiffs' Motion).
-JND's bid stated that it has experience administering nearly two dozen automative class action settlements, and through that process has gained experience with the unique hurdles of such settlements, including acquiring class member contact information, working with corporate class members who own large numbers of affected vehicles, and validating claims and calculating benefits based on voluminous and technical documentation.
-JND, after working closely with LCHB and our co-counsel to specify the steps needed to administer this Settlement, estimated that settlement administration will cost \$1.604 million.
+- 68. After the parties reached the agreement in principle on September 6, 2019, LCHB sought bids from experienced class action administrators to serve as the Court-designated administrator for this Settlement.
+Each bidder prepared extensive documentation of its experience and proposals for how to manage this Settlement, as well as estimates of costs for data acquisition, notice, complex claims processing, and more. - 69.
+With the input of co-counsel and Defendants, based on the bidders' stated experience, proposed services, and estimated costs, as well as on all parties' counsels' extensive experience with settlement administration and these particular claims administrators, the parties selected JND Legal Administration as the Settlement Administrator (as defined in the Settlement Agreement).
+JND's bid stated that it has experience administering nearly two dozen automotive class action settlements, and through that process has gained experience with the unique hurdles of such settlements, including acquiring class member contact information, working with corporate class members who own large numbers of affected vehicles, and validating claims and calculating benefits based on voluminous and technical documentation.
+JND, after working closely with LCHB and our cocunsel to specify the steps needed to administer this Settlement, estimated that settlement administration will cost \$1.604 million.

-68. Based on my significant experience litigating and settling nationwide class actions as detailed above, and based on my deep knowledge of the prospects and risks of this particular case, I believe the proposed Settlement is an excellent result for class members.
-Defendants have agreed to reimburse Class Members for there is no limit to the total amount that Defendants will pay.
-The Settlement is carefully tailored to meet the class's interests.
+70. Based on my significant experience litigating and settling nationwide class actions as detailed above, and based on my deep knowledge of the prospects and risks of this particular case, I believe the proposed Settlement is an excellent result for class members.
+Defendants have agreed to reimburse Class Members for Qualified Past Repairs and to cover qualified future repairs at no cost.
+Critically, there is no limit to the total amount that Defendants will pay.
+The Settlement is carefully tailored to respond to, and compensate for, the harm Class Members allege.